jakobsarwary1/setayesh_makeup_salon/README.md

-#Setayesh Makeup Saloon Website
+#Setayesh Beauty Salon Website

-This repository contains the source code for the Setayesh Makeup Saloon website, a platform to showcase makeup and hairstyling services for women in Kabul, Afghanistan.
+This repository contains the source code for the Setayesh Beauty Salon website, a platform to showcase makeup and hairstyling services for women in Kabul, Afghanistan.

 Features